4wayhandshake/4wayhandshake.github.io/content/walkthrough/lame.md

 Samba 3.0.20 < 3.0.25rc3 - 'Username' map script' Command Execution (Metasploit) | unix/remote/16320.rb
 ```

-:crossed_fingers: That gives some hope.
+🤞 That gives some hope.
 This is for CVE-2007-2447.
 Once again, let's check it out in metasploit:

 ![msfconsole samba](msfconsole%20samba.png)